Africa’s 11,730,000 Square Miles

-And, not far from Hwange, in Zimbabwe’s far east, one of the greatest sights on earth: Victoria Falls, the Mount Everest of waterfalls, about which we rhapsodize many times on this website.
+And, not far from Hwange, in Zimbabwe’s far west, one of the greatest sights on earth: Victoria Falls, the Mount Everest of waterfalls, about which we rhapsodize many times on this website.

 South Africa likes to bill itself as Many Worlds in One Country, for good reason.
 Twice the size of France (it’s the largest country south of the equator), with a beautiful, 1,700-mile coastline on two oceans; one of Africa’s largest and most bountiful national parks, Kruger; a high and personality-rich collection of peaks, the sometimes snowy Drakensbergs.

 But its scenic and human masterpiece, as far as we’re concerned, is the Cape Peninsula, a brilliant meeting of sea and land, and just to the north of the Cape, the salubrious Cape Winelands, and—two worlds side by side—one of the most cosmopolitan and beautiful cities on the planet, Cape Town, presided over by Table Mountain, which alone has far more plant species than the entire United Kingdom.